OtavioHenrique/otaviovaladares.com/_posts/2018-11-25-types-of-memory-allocation.md

 #### Summarize

 The necessity of dynamically allocate memory is a reality on everyday programmers day, you'll need to know how to use `malloc()` to allocate heap memory at runtime, the advantages are many, you have full control of your memory, you choose when you want to free this memory, and you gain control over memory usage of your software.

+### Conclusion

+Understand the difference between each type of memory allocation is good to understand correctly how your C software works under a microscope, on this post we discussed about each type and on next post we'll talk about memory layout of C programs, with both knowledge, you'll have complete understanding of this part of C softwares and will write and understand your software better.

+Unfortunately this is a part of programming that I see few authors writing about, on this post and on the next I hope I can help people understand software better.

 ### Final thought